JasonIsAzn/JasonIsAzn/README.md

 <br/>
 <br/>

 hi, i'm Jason Le, a computer scientist from Dallas, Texas and an undergraduate student @ Texas A&M, College Station.
+I'm a learning full stack web/app developer
+GitHub is fun.
-I'm a front web development for fun.
-I enjoy and take a lot of pride in software development and programming.
+I enjoy and take a lot of pride in software development and programing